 What is Blind Baking (Par-Baking)?

 For certain recipes, like a quiche, pudding pie, or no-bake pie, this is an important step that helps you achieve a crispy pie crust without having to overcook the filling.

 How to Blind Bake a Pie Crust

-Here are the steps I use to blind bake pie dough.
+Par-baking a pie crust is simple as long as you keep a few things in mind.
+Here are the steps I use to blind bake pie dough:

-Step 2: Bake with weights.
-Preheat the oven to 375°F. Line the chilled pie dough with parchment paper and fill the bottom of the pie dish with baking weights, dry beans, or uncooked rice.
+Step 2: Weigh down the dough.
+Preheat the oven to 375°F. Line the chilled pie dough with parchment paper and fill it with pie weights, dry beans, or uncooked rice.